[Jan 4, 2016] TISTL 11: "Nick Davies" Patricia Steere & David Weiss [Phuket Word]

 Special Guest: Nick Davies of Phuket Word (YT)

 This podcast exposes people who know nothing of flat earth and conspiracies to the idea.
-In our eleventh show, Patricia Steere and DITRH talk to Nick Davies, from Phuket, Thailand about what.
+In our eleventh show, Patricia Steere and DITRH talk to Nick Davies, from Phuket, Thailand about what the searth's shape actually is and is not.

 Get the app!
 Learn the TRUTH!
 More info found at https://www.FlatEarthDave.com